A Brief History

 In 1854, John A. Cornell advised his independent

 congregation at Sheffield to join the United Brethren in

 Christ denomination.
 After 42 years as a preacher, Cornell

 was nearing the end of his life and wished to see his

 with similar doctrines.
-When his
+When his congregation accepted,

-stone (the present United Church).
+of stone (the present United Church).
 In 1916, this

 congregation joined the Presbyterian Church of Canada.

 both the Methodists and Presbyterians in Sheffield voted

 to join with each other in the new United Church of Canada

 Presbyterians).
-The new United Church
+The new United Church congregation chose

-brick church was eventually sold to the Presbyterian group.
+church was eventually sold to the Presbyterian group.